iszihan/Generative-Art-Research/README.md

 # Generative-Art-Research
 Neural networks to extract mid-level such as roundness, or messiness from images, especially abstract images.
 Training is done on a controlled set of generated images with continuous levels of these parameters.

-- **Abstract-Feature-Recognition** contains the training, testing, and predicted code as well as helper files
+- **Abstract-Feature-Recognition** Contains the training, testing, and predicted code as well as helper files
+- **ImageAnalysis** Contains the analyzing function as well as the training, testing, and predicted code.
 - **Processing Sketches** Contains the Processing scripts used to generate the training images

 ## How to Train on an Image Set
 Run the python file Parameters.py like this:

-    python3 Parameters.py train IMAGE_DIR -l MODEL_TO_LOAD -n RUN_ID -v MODEl_TYPE -e EPOCHS -t IMAGE_TYPES -m PARAMETER -p N_PARAM
+    python3 Parameters.py train IMAGE_DIR -l MODEL_TO_LOAD -n RUN_ID -v MODEl_TYPE -e EPOCHS -m PARAMETER -p N_PARAM -g GPU_TO_USE
     EXAMPLE:
-    Loading existing VGG19 model: python3 Parameters.py train "['Images/MessyRoundRects/','Images/Noise/']" -v 1 -l Models/Trial1 -n Results -e 300 -t tri -m "['r','m']" -p 2
+    Loading existing VGG19 model:
+    python3 Parameters.py train "['Images/MessyRoundRects/','Images/Noise/']" -v 1 -l Models/Trial1 -n Results -e 300 -t tri -m "['r','m']" -p 2 -g 0
-    Creating new Hans model: python3 Parameters.py train "['Images/MessyRoundRects/','Images/Noise/']" -v 2 -n Results -e 300 -t tri -m "['r','m']" -p 2
+    Creating new Hans model:
+    python3 Parameters.py train "['Images/MessyRoundRects/','Images/Noise/']" -v 2 -n Results -e 300 -t tri -m "['r','m']" -p 2 -g 1

  - **IMAGE_DIR (required):** The directory to load the images from
  - **MODEL_TO_LOAD (-l):** If this field is specified, the program will look in the folder provided and start the training with the model loaded from there.
  - **MODEL_TYPE(-v):** If no MODEL_TO_LOAD is specified, this has to be specified in terms of which model to create (1=VGG19 Model/ 2 = Customized Model).
 Default value is 1.
  - **RUN_ID (-n):** The results will be saved in a folder with this name.
 If this is not specified, a name will be created based on other information.
  - **EPOCHS (-e):** The number of epochs to train on the data
- - **IMAGE_TYPES (-t):** Types of images to train on
  - **PARAMETER (-m):** Parameters for training
  - **N_PARAM (-p):** Number of Parameters for training
- - **GPU_TO_USE (-g):** Which GPU/CPU to use for this operation.
+ - **GPU_TO_USE (-g):** Which GPU/CPU to use for this training operation.
 (Depending on the devices of the user.)

 ## How to Predict